ansible-collections/community.postgresql/README.md

     * [#ansible-community:ansible.com](https://matrix.to/#/#community:ansible.com): community and collection development questions.
     * other Matrix rooms or corresponding bridged Libera.Chat channels.
 See the [Ansible Communication Guide](https://docs.ansible.com/ansible/devel/community/communication.html) for details.

-For more information about communication including how to join the channels, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).
+For more information about communication, including how to join these channels, see the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html).

 ## Governance